Brands That Sponsor Rafael Nadal

 Nadal’s Other Business Interests

 In 2016, Nadal opened a Spanish restaurant TATEL inside the Ritz-Carlton South Beach.
-His partners in the project included basketball player Pau Gasol and Enrique Iglesias.
+His partners in the project included basketball players Pau Gasol and Enrique Iglesias.

 Nadal also owns real estate in Madrid, Spain.
 His properties included a 19th- century building there.